eclipse-tractusx/tutorial-resources/mxd/README.md

 The "MXD" dataspace initially consists of several components: `Alice` and `Bob` (two Tractus-X EDC connectors), a Vault instance each, a Postgres database, and an IdentityHub instance.
 In addition, `Alice` also features a catalog server. `Alice` and `Bob` will be our dataspace participants.
-Each of them stores their secrets in their "private" vault instance, and there is a shared Postgres server, where each of them has a database.
-MIW and Keycloak are "central" components, they only exist once and are accessible by all participants.
+Each of them stores their secrets in their "private" vault instance, and each has their own PostgreSQL server.
 For the most bare-bones installation of the dataspace, execute the following commands in a shell.

 ### 2.1 Creating the cluster